 CatzPaw Innovations, LLC announces that NASG members can now receive a 10% discount off their purchases from CatzPaw.
-In order to receive the discount, members need to create an account in their online store.
-Then, send CatzPaw an e-mail with your NASG member number and expiration date.
+In order to receive the discount, members need to create an account in CatzPaw's online store.
+Then, send them an e-mail with your NASG member number and expiration date.
 If you already have an account with CatzPaw, you just need to send them an e-mail with your NASG number and expiration date.
 If you are not an NASG members (why not? :-) ), but you are an NMRA member, CatzPaw has the same offer for NMRA members.

 NASG president Will Holt, former president Bill Winans, and NASG webmaster Peter Vanvliet have decided to close the "nasgmembers" Yahoo!
 Groups discussion group, because there has been no activity in well over two years, and only about 150 people ever signed up for it (less than 10% of the NASG membership, and a number of those are probably invalid anymore).
 Most communication between the membership can now be handled by the Dispatch, this web site, and the NASG Facebook page.

 Dave still has a couple of the 2014 NASG A.F.
 Commemorative Cars in stock ready for shipping.

 The NASG-owned "nasgconvention.com" has now been re-directed to point to the Bristol S Gauge Railroaders' web site since they are the ones hosting the 2018 NASG Convention.

 After each Convention, Jay Mellon writes a concise report about what he saw in the vendors' hall: